stevenjmesser/visitmy.website/work.md

 Luckily it went well, and the community across government lapped it up.
 This gave me the bug and I’ve been organising events, mentoring programmes and other good things for the public-sector product community ever since.
 In 2023, I co-organised 3 events under the [Product for the People](https://productforthepeople.xyz/about) banner alongside Debbie Blanchard and Matt Jukes.

 _Skills: community-building, events management, networking, foolhardiness._

+## Hire me

+If you have a project that could use my skills, please contact me through the [Boring Magic](https://boringmagi.cc) website.